Financial Regulatory Authority (Egypt)

-The Egyptian Financial Supervisory Authority (EFSA, الهيئة العامة للرقابة المالية) is a financial supervisory authority that regulates the financial service industry in Egypt.
+The Financial Regulatory Authority (FRA, الهيئة العامة للرقابة المالية) is a financial regulatory authority that regulates the financial service industry in Egypt.
 It is an Egyptian Government integrated agency that supervises all non-banking financial transactions and markets including capital markets, derivative markets, commodities, insurance, mortgage finance, financial leasing and factoring.

 History

 With the passing of Law no. 10, 2009, issued on February 25, 2009, the agency was established and became operationally effective on July 1, 2009.
 It replaced three major regulating authorities: the Capital Market Authority, the Insurance Supervisory Authority, and the Mortgage Finance Authority.
 This unification was intended to foster Egypt's financial sector.

 Establishing the new authority is part of at a series of reforms aimed to strengthen the stability and security of the non-banking financial sector in Egypt and its interoperability with the banking sector.
 This move came during the 2008 financial crisis, which highlighted the need for integrity and transparency in financial markets.

 Ashraf El-Sharkawy headed the authority after the January 2011 uprising.

 The agency was known as the Egyptian Financial Supervisory Authority (EFSA) in English until November 2017 when it was rebranded in English only as the Financial Regulatory Authority.